 - Students must contact the Dean of Students, Enrollment Services Center, Frye Building, 453-5019, knormandin@kvcc.me.edu - Students must provide current, appropriate documentation of their disability. - Students must make a timely request for accommodation to the Dean of Students. - Accommodations will not be provided until the faculty member receives a request form for accommodations.
 This form is created with the Dean of Students and is supported by the documentation of said disability. - Requests for accommodation must be renewed each semester for each course.

 This document is available in enlarged print and on audio tape.
-Please contact the Dean of Students at 453-5019 or knormandin@kycc.me.edu should be forwarded to Director of the Marden Center, 130 King Hall, phone: 453-5084 or Dean of Students, Enrollment Service Center, Frye Building, 453-5019.
+Please contact the Dean of Students at 453-5019 or knormandin@kvcc.me.edu

 NOTICE OF NON-DISCRIMINATION (2013):